Brooklyn Half Marathon runner collapses and dies after crossing finish line

 The Brooklyn Half race is organised by New York Road Runners and weaves around the New York City borough

-A runner taking part in the Brooklyn Half Marathon has collapsed and died after crossing the finish line as a scorching heatwave hit the East Coast of the US.
+A 30-year-old man taking part in the Brooklyn Half Marathon has collapsed and died after crossing the finish line as a scorching heatwave hit the East Coast of the US.

-An FDNY spokesperson told NBC New York that the runner collapsed at the finish line at the Coney Island Boardwalk and was rushed to nearby Coney Island Hospital.
+An NYPD spokesperson told The Independent that the runner, whose identity has not been revealed, collapsed at the finish line along the Coney Island Boardwalk just before 9am.

-The participant, whose identity has not been revealed, was pronounced dead at the hospital.
+He was rushed to nearby Coney Island Hospital where he was pronounced dead from a “possible cardiac episode”.

-At least six other race participants were also taken to hospital with various injuries over the course of the run, three of them with serious injuries, the FDNY said.
+At least 16 other race participants were also taken to hospital with various injuries over the course of the run, three of them with serious injuries, according to the FDNY.

-The tragedy came as runners faced soaring temperatures on Saturday morning in what marked the first time the Brooklyn Half Marathon has been held in person since the start of the pandemic.
+The tragedy struck as runners faced gruelling temperatures on Saturday morning, as the annual Brooklyn Half Marathon was held in person for the first time since the start of the pandemic.

 More than 30m people are under a heat advisory this weekend as temperatures are expected to reach the top 90s across parts of the Northeast.